 The economic development projects must be located on or adjacent to mine sites that ceased operations prior to the signing of the Surface Mine Control and Reclamation Act (SMCRA) on August 3, 1977.

 The projects that are recommended for funding are:

 - McDowell County: $4.115 million for the McDowell Public Service District to provide sewer service to 115 homes in Ashland and Crumpler, and to support expansion of Hatfield-McCoy Trail lodging businesses;

 - Raleigh County: $4 million for the Cline Complex Phase II YMCA project for a community recreation and training facility;

-- Preston County: $3.014 million for RE-CREATE (Reclaiming the Cheat River as an Economic Asset through Trail Enhancement) for an 8.5-mile rail trail, boat access on the Cheat River, and a community park;
+- Preston County: $3.014 million to Friends of Cheat, Inc. for the RE-CREATE (Reclaiming the Cheat River as an Economic Asset through Trail Enhancement) Project which includes an 8.5-mile rail trail, boat access on the Cheat River, and a community park;

 - McDowell County: $2,278,500 to Ashland Resort Tourism Development for the expansion of existing Hatfield-McCoy Trail amenities such as cabins, ATV facilities, camp store, outdoor entertainment complex, and reclamation of abandoned coal mine features;

 - Logan County: $1.550 million to the West Virginia Elk Restoration Project Visitor Center to construct a visitor center near the elk viewing platform;

 - Mercer County: $1.5 million to the Town of Bradshaw for the rehabilitation of the town’s sanitary sewer system;